mrquestie/reverseLL_ids/README.md

 	}
 }
 ```
-Check line 290 we print only upto the last node (as inputted) not the one we added.
+We print only upto the last node (as inputted) not the one we added.

 Thank You!!
 If you have read the explanation till this point.
 I'm very grateful to you.